KubaTaba1uga/c_lists/README.md

 Simple and leightwight library for lists datastructures, no dependencies, C99 compliant, cross platform (Windows/Linux/MacOs).

 Library instance can be generated for basic types (`char`, `float`, `int` etc.) and for `void *`.
-My goal is to give one list's interface, to whatever type You may need.
+My goal is to give one interface, to whatever type You may need to put, inside a list.

 User can generate version of each list's seperatlly, based on defined macros.